BijoSebastian/ED5215_mobile_robot_dynamic_map/README.md

 # mobile_robot_sim_setup
-Setup for simulating mobile robot in Coppleiasim(V-REP)
+Setup for simulating mobile robot in presence of moving obstacles in Coppleiasim(V-REP)

 ## Setup:
 OS: Windows 10